Last Updated on 8 January, 2021 by Veronica

 Lagos Praia do Camilo and Alvos

 You can dedicate the next day to Lagos.
 In Lagos, you can take a Kayak tour of the caves of lakes, although they also do it in motorized boats.
-Depending on what you want during this tour, you can see the lighthouse of Ponta da Piedade that has a beautiful environment.

-And on the way, you can go eat grilled sardines.
-In Lagos, I recommend two places, either the “Tasca da Lota” or “Barrigada”.
-They were the two places that the local people recommended.
-We went to Tasca da Lota and it was spectacular, especially with the price, quality, and quantity.
+We went to Tasca da Lota, which was spectacular, especially with the price, quality, and quantity.
 We ate some sardines and a bream with cooked potatoes, salad, and wine for €25.

 Portimao and Albufeira

-The next day you can dedicate it to Portimao and Albufeira.
-Portimao reminded me of Benidorm, a crowded and very beach focused town.
-I wasn’t comfortable, so we left fast.
-In Albufeira, you can visit the historic center and the beach of San Rafael that is beautiful and has places of shade or sun, as you like.
-The water was relatively warm in temperature and you could do snorkeling.
+In Albufeira, you can visit the historic center and the beach of San Rafael, which is beautiful and has places of shade or sun, as you like.
+The water was relatively warm in temperature, and you could do snorkeling.

 Faro and return to Madrid

-On the fifth day you can dedicate it to Faro and visit the natural park of the Ria Formosa, which has beaches that are only accessible by boat.
-You can also visit the historic center of Faro, which is very beautiful.
-Also, you can stop in Santa Luzia or Cabanhas, it depends on how quickly you want to return home.
+You can also visit the historical center of Faro, which is very beautiful.
+Also, you can stop in Santa Luzia or Cabanhas; it depends on how quickly you want to return home.

 Where to sleep in the Algarve?

-If you have more days of travel, take advantage of this tour through Portugal and visit, Elvas, Estremoz, and Evora.
+If you have more days of travel, take advantage of this tour through Portugal and visit Elvas, Estremoz, and Evora.
 I’m sure it’s 3 places you’re going to love.

-Traveling with travel insurance
+Traveling with Travel Insurance

 Traveling to another country by car, with its different rules and ways of driving, can make you feel more insecure on the road, and if anything happens, it’s always better to have travel insurance taken out.